Raycom Media: History

 On November 20, 2013, Raycom entered into a shared services agreement to operate Louisiana Media Company's WVUE-TV in New Orleans.

 On August 10, 2015, Raycom announced that it would purchase stations owned by Drewry Communications for $160 million.
 The sale was completed on December 1, 2015.

 Raycom acquired Indianapolis-based sports production company WebStream Sports on September 14, 2015.
 WebStream was subsequently merged with existing Raycom entity Tupelo Honey to form Tupelo Raycom.

 In October 2015, Raycom acquired Fox affiliate KNIN-TV for $14.5 million from E. W. Scripps Company; the FCC required that the station be divested during Scripps' acquisition of Journal Communications, but Scripps entered into shared services agreements with Raycom to continue operating KNIN.

 Raycom purchased PureCars, a digital ad platform focused on automotive sales, for $125 million in November 2015.

-On April 4, 2017, Raycom reached an agreement to acquire WVUE outright.
+On April 4, 2017, Raycom reached an agreement to acquire WVUE outright, and the sale was finalized on August 8.

 In May 2017, Raycom purchased Calkins Media's WWSB and WTXL-TV.
 A sale of Calkins' WAAY-TV to Raycom affiliate American Spirit Media was blocked by the Department of Justice due to Raycom's ownership of WAFF-TV, and was instead sold to Heartland Media.
 The deal increased Raycom's reach to 16% of U.S. television households.

 On September 25, 2017, Raycom announced that it would merge with Community Newspaper Holdings (CNHI), which was principally owned by Retirement Systems of Alabama.
 CNHI would continue to operate as a subsidiary of Raycom.
 To comply with FCC newspaper cross-ownership restrictions, Raycom divested newspapers in the seven markets where CNHI and Raycom both owned properties.

 On June 14, 2018, Raycom announced the launch of InvestigateTV, an OTT app that showcased longer-form content from Raycom as well as content from ProPublica, News21 at Arizona State University’s Cronkite School of Journalism, and NerdWallet.

 On June 25, 2018, Gray Television announced its intent to acquire Raycom for $3.65 billion, pending regulatory approval.
 The combined company would be led by Raycom's current president and CEO Pat LaPlatney, with current Gray CEO Hilton Howell acting as executive chairman and co-CEO.
 The acquisition, which Gray expected to close in late 2018, would give Gray 142 stations in 92 markets, making Gray the third-largest owner of television stations in the United States, with a total market share of 24%.
 CNHI, which was sold separately, was not included in the sale to Gray.
 The sale was approved by the FCC on December 20.
 The deal was completed on January 2, 2019.